 Oban stands unchallenged as the capital of the western seaboard of Scotland.
 It was a late starter, existing only as a small fishing and trading village until the steamers of the early Victorian era started arriving in ever greater numbers.
 It became the main point of departure for the Western Isles and a regular stopping-off point for the steamers linking Inverness with Glasgow via the Caledonian and Crinan canals.
 And the arrival of the railway in 1880 only confirmed its growing status.

-The Tower was built by a local banker, unsurprisingly called McCaig, in 1897.
+Within Oban itself, one of the most prominent features is McCaig's Tower, sometimes (and more descriptively) called McCaig's Folly.
+This is the Colosseum lookalike that stands above the town and features in many of the postcards you will find for sale in the shops on George Street.
+The Tower was built by a local banker, unsurprisingly called McCaig, between 1895 and 1902.
 The aim was to provide work for local stonemasons and provide a lasting monument to his family.
-The original intention was to complete it with a large tower placed in the middle, but this, like the intended statues of McCaig's family, never materialised.
+The original intention seems to have been to add a large tower placed in the middle, but this, like the statues of McCaig's family that some say were intended to fill the lancet opening in the tower, never materialised.
 First time visitors to the tower are in for a surprise.
 The interior comprises a grassy hilltop, with the wall of the tower encircling it like a crown on an uneven head.

-Overall, Oban is a busy place, and can at times be a crowded place: something that is particularly obvious if approaching the town from the north or east by road in Summer.
+Overall, Oban is a busy place, and can at times be a crowded place: something that is particularly obvious if approaching the town from the north or east by road in summer.
 But the bustle can add to the atmosphere and certainly adds to the number of eating, drinking and shopping opportunities available in the town.
-And Oban can also be a very attractive place.
-As a result it has a great deal to offer visitors, whether simply passing through or wanting to stop awhile.
+Oban can also be a very attractive place.
+As a result it has a great deal to offer visitors, whether they are simply passing through or wanting to stop awhile.